A selection of famous businessmen and businesswomen.

 Entrepreneurs – Famous entrepreneurs who have set up and created successful businesses, including Henry Ford, Anita Roddick, Steve Jobs and Bill Gates.

 Famous people with Rags to Riches stories – Rags to riches stories – People who started off poor, but became rich through good fortune or hard work.
-List includes; George Soros, Andrew Carnegie, Samuel Walton, Pele and J.K.
+The list includes; George Soros, Andrew Carnegie, Samuel Walton, Pele and J.K.
 Rowling.